gyanex/users-assignment/users-app/README.md

-Run "npm install"b and then
+Run "npm install" and then
 Run "Ng serve"